Cognitive Psychologist Career (Salary + Duties + Interviews)

 Companies That Hire Cognitive Psychologists

-As you study cognitive psychology, work on different research projects, and network within your field, you may get a better idea of who you want to work with on a daily basis.
+As you study cognitive psychology, work on different research projects, and network within your field, you may better understand who you want to work with daily.
 Where can a cognitive psychologist work?
 A lot of places!
-Maybe you do not want to treat patients directly – you would prefer doing research or teaching at a local university.
-Or, you want to work at a healthcare company instead of running your own private practice.
+Maybe you do not want to treat patients directly - you would prefer doing research or teaching at a local university.
+Or, you want to work at a healthcare company instead of running your private practice.
 As a cognitive psychologist, you might find yourself working for:

 • Healthcare companies